mickymacirl/CI-P2-Fruit/TESTING.md

 ### Navigation Links Testing

-Testing was done to make sure all navigation links led to the intended pages on their respective pages.
+Testing was done to ensure all navigation links led to the intended pages on their respective pages.

 ![Navigation Link](/assets/readme/navlinkrm.jpg)